 9. Liberty Inn

 The America Pavilion in World Showcase was home to the popular American Adventure which was situated in the main building and those who walked to the left hand side of the attraction could check out a quick service location that served up classic American options.
-Liberty Inn featured an airy dining room with views of the pavilion through large windows, but recently closed to make way for a new experience.
-Regal Eagle Smokehouse: Craft Drafts & Barbecue is set to open in the near future and serve up some delicious new options.
+Liberty Inn featured an airy dining room with views of the pavilion through large windows, but closed to make way for a new experience.
+Regal Eagle Smokehouse: Craft Drafts & Barbecue is now open and serving up some delicious new options.

 10. Spaceship Earth

 The icon and core attraction of Epcot is Spaceship Earth which has seen several changes over the years but always focused on the history of communication and how it has evolved over the years.
-While there is no confirmed timeline yet, the iconic Spaceship Earth structure will remain, but the attraction inside will be undergoing a large scale refurbishment where beginnings scenes will receive updates and all scenes after the Industrial Revolution will be reimagined.
-Since there is no official closing date was scheduled for May 26, 2020 but Disney announced they would be holding off on the refurbishment for the time being!
+The iconic Spaceship Earth structure will remain, but the attraction inside will be undergoing a large scale refurbishment where scenes will receive updates and all scenes after the Industrial Revolution will be reimagined.
+The official closing date was scheduled for May 26, 2020 but Disney announced they would be holding off on the refurbishment for the time being!